OgGhostJelly/ogj-ferium/README.md

 > Check out ferium's sister projects [ferinth](https://github.com/gorilla-devs/ferinth) and [furse](https://github.com/gorilla-devs/furse).
 > They are Rust wrappers for the official Modrinth and CurseForge APIs respectively.

+> [!WARNING]
+> Expect bugs and breaking changes.
+> For legitimate use-cases consider using the [official Ferium](https://github.com/gorilla-devs/ferium).

+OGJ Ferium is my customized version of Ferium.
+You can migrate your Ferium configs to ogj-ferium with the command `ogj-ferium migrate /path/to/config.json`.
+The migration may fail but it should work for most cases.

-Ferium is a fast and feature rich CLI program for downloading and updating Minecraft mods from [Modrinth](https://modrinth.com/mods), [CurseForge](https://curseforge.com/minecraft/mc-mods), and [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases), and modpacks from [Modrinth](https://modrinth.com/modpacks) and [CurseForge](https://curseforge.com/minecraft/modpacks).
+Ferium is a fast and feature rich CLI program for downloading and updating Minecraft mods, modpacks, resourcepacks and shaderpacks from [Modrinth](https://modrinth.com), [CurseForge](https://curseforge.com/minecraft), and [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases).
 Simply specify the mods you use, and in just one command you can download the latest compatible version of all the mods you configured.

+Key differences from Ferium:
+- Profiles can be separate files which allows for easier distribution of profiles or alternatively embedded into the config file like the original Ferium.
+- The filters system was replaced and the format is now TOML.
+- Resourcepacks and shaderpacks are supported, which is not yet available in Ferium.
+See [#141](https://github.com/gorilla-devs/ferium/issues/141)

+An example of an ogj-ferium profile can be found [here](./media/example.toml)

 ## Features

 - Use the CLI to easily automate your modding experience
-- Download mods from multiple sources, namely [Modrinth](https://modrinth.com/mods), [CurseForge](https://curseforge.com/minecraft/mc-mods), and [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)
+- Download from multiple sources, namely [Modrinth](https://modrinth.com), [CurseForge](https://curseforge.com/minecraft), and [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)
-- Download modpacks from multiple sources, namely [Modrinth](https://modrinth.com/modpacks) and [CurseForge](https://curseforge.com/minecraft/modpacks)
 - <details>
     <summary>Beautiful and informative UI</summary>